This post was most recently updated on March 13th, 2023

 Google AdSense is best suited for starter publishers while Google Ad Manager is catered towards premium and enterprise-level publishers.
 GAM offers granular controls and supports many ad networks and ad exchanges including AdSense, AdX, third-party exchanges, and third-party networks.
 In fact, publishers can use both GAM and AdSense together to make more money.

-Businesses and organizations that produce content can use Ads (previously known as Google AdWords) to target and direct visitors to specific web pages through the pay-per-click (PPC) system.
-This works best for advertisers who are looking to market their services or products while Google Ad Manager is more Publisher oriented.
+Let’s delve into the nuanced disparities between Google Ads and Google Ad Manager to better understand their distinct functionalities.
+Businesses and organizations that produce content can leverage Ads (previously known as Google AdWords) to precisely target and direct visitors to specific web pages through the pay-per-click (PPC) system.

 With access to the Google AdManager user interface Publishers can: